Can You Have Sex While You Have A UTI? Experts Explain

-Because chatting about urinary tract infections (UTIs) isn’t exactly comfortable for everyone, you might not ask your doctor too many questions about the condition.
-But can you have sex with a UTI, or would that cause additional health issues?
+Because chatting about urinary tract infections (UTIs) isn’t exactly comfortable for everyone, you might not ask your doctor too many questions about the particulars of dealing with a bladder infection.
+Like, can you have sex with a UTI, assuming you’re feeling a little better and actually want to?
+Or would that cause additional health issues?
 Here’s what doctors have to say about getting busy while dealing one of these common health concerns.

 “A UTI shouldn’t prevent sexual activity, unless it causes pain,” Dr. Betty Acker, OB/GYN and medical provider with Nurx, tells Romper.
 Generally, it’s OK to have sex even if you’re treating one of these common conditions.
-“The vagina is not the urinary system and thus is not directly involved,” Dr. Ditza Kats & Dr. Ross Lynn Tabisel at Women's Therapy Center tell Romper.
+“The vagina is not the urinary system and thus is not directly involved,” say Dr. Ditza Kats & Dr. Ross Lynn Tabisel at Women's Therapy Center.
 However, the doctors do advise patients to stop if sex causes any discomfort or pain because of the infection.

 In addition, you definitely might not feel like getting sexual while dealing with a UTI, and that’s perfectly OK, too.
 “With the urethra being so intimately close to the vaginal opening, most will refrain from any sexual activity, penetrative and non-penetrative during such time,” according to Kats and Tabisel.
 “Taking the genitals on a vacation is a perfectly fine move!”
 Waiting until your medication or home remedies for UTIs take care of the infection before doing anything too serious is fine (and honestly understandable).